gysagsohn/my-portfolio-v2/README.md

 -  **TARDIS Footer Link:** Click the TARDIS icon in the footer to travel back to my v1 portfolio.
 - 👾 **Retro Mode:** Cycle the theme toggle to unlock a neon pixel world.
 -  **Terminal Greeting:** Custom-coded VS Code-style typing effect greets you at the top.

+## 📊 Tracking & Analytics

+- **Google Analytics 4 (GA4):** Tracks visitor traffic, device usage, and page views.
+- **Microsoft Clarity:** Provides heatmaps and full session replays — see how people actually use the site.

 ## 🎨 Theme Modes